 Tuesday, Wednesday, and Thursday from 10am-4pm are CDC Walk Ins.
 Walk Ins allow students to come in for a resume critique, cover letter critique, general quick questions on internships, co-ops, and graduate school.
 Students do not need an appointment as Walk Ins are first come, first served and only one topic per Walk In.
 These Walk Ins last about 15 minutes.
+Resume and cover letter walk ins require a hard copy of your document.
 If you have a few questions or are looking to explore multiple resources, please make an appointment.

 Self Assessment Inventories

 These include, Strong Interest Inventory, Myers Briggs, or Self Directed Search to assess skills, values and personality traits to help you determine a career path.

 The CDC maintains literature and information about various companies that recruit on campus.
 This information helps students prepare for their interviews with these companies.
 The CDC also provides vocational resources for students researching and exploring various careers.
 These resources include major binders to learn more about what you can do with a WPI major.
 For those students considering graduate school, the CDC provides information on the graduate school search process, and graduate education at WPI and elsewhere.

 The CDC also houses general information on standard examinations required by many graduate schools such as the Graduate Record Exam (GRE), Graduate Management Admission Test (GMAT), Medical College Admission Test (MCAT), and Law School Admission Test (LSAT).